 Over 9000 words may be the same in your own language.
 Considering that the average native English speaking adult uses a vocabulary of around 20,000 words, you are almost halfway there without even realizing it.
 Of course it takes more than just vocabulary to learn a language, but now that you know about the suffixes and cognates that English has in common with all latin based languages, there is surely a lot less to memorize than you expected.

 I hope that now you know about the availability of such a large vocabulary before you even start learning English increases your confidence and makes learning English much easier.
 With English at your fingertips, the opportunities are endless.
 Good luck and let us know how you are getting on in the comments discussion.

 © 2017 JULIETTE KANDO - You may link to this article, but you may Not copy it.
 Copied content will be reported with a DMCA notice and will be removed.

 Heart transplant patients inherit remarkable character traits from their donors.
 New science proves that there is a second brain in the heart.

 Comparing languages is entertaining and educational.
-Could their hidden secrets lead to greater multicultural understanding and tolerance?
+Plus, it leads to greater multicultural understanding and tolerance.